-There’s no charge to play all day on the wild barrier islands that hug the Virginia Eastern Shore for 70 miles.
+There’s no charge to play all day on the wild barrier islands that hug the coast of Virginia’s Eastern Shore for 70 miles.
 You will, however, need a boat or kayak to get there.
-Either bring your own and launch out of a free public boat ramp on the Atlantic side, or hire an outfitter.
-Either way, you’ll end up on an unhabitated island that will make you feel like the first person to land in the New World.
+Either bring your own and launch out of a free public boat ramp on the Atlantic side or hire an outfitter.
+Either way, you’ll end up on an uninhabited island that will make you feel like the first person to land in the New World.

 Public Beaches With Fees

 - The 36-mile Assateague Island National Seashore on the Atlantic Ocean begins on Virginia’s Eastern Shore in Chincoteague and stretches into Maryland.